ToMiDevelop/ESPHome-Smart-Plant-Light/README.md

 - Some basic wires with female and male connectors

+## ESPHome yaml

+The final device logic is described in [this](./yamls/ESP32S_Smart_Plant_Light_v_final_1.yaml) yaml file (available also in **yamls** folder).
+Please use it with the [ESPHome CLI](https://esphome.io/guides/cli/) to compile and flash the firmware to the Waveshare board.
+Alternatively you can use the offcial [Home Assistant addon](https://my.home-assistant.io/redirect/supervisor_addon/?addon=5c53de3b_esphome&repository_url=https%3A%2F%2Fgithub.com%2Fesphome%2Fhome-assistant-addon) to proepare the firmware from the yaml file and flash it using [ESPHome web](https://web.esphome.io/).

 ##  Connection tables

 Bellow you'll find connection tables describing the cable connections between the lamp, Waveshare board itself and the analog moisture sensor.